Nomination Deadline: June 1st

 Established in 1960, this prestigious ASCE award honors the project that best illustrates superior civil engineering skills and represents a significant contribution to civil engineering progress and society.
 Honoring an overall project rather than an individual, the award celebrates the contributions of many engineers.

-These 11 projects were selected for excellence.
-On October 25, 2022, 2 runners-up and the OCEA winner were chosen from among the Honor Awards, during the ASCE Convention.
+These 11 projects have been selected for excellence.
+At the OPAL Gala in Chicago, IL on October 20, 2023, 2 runners-up and the OCEA winner will be announced from among the Honor Awards.

 In addition to the OPAL trophy, the national OCEA award consists of a permanently displayed bronze plaque supplied by ASCE.
 The plaque is presented to the owner of the project in a ceremony coordinated by the local ASCE Region, Section or Branch in which the project is located.
 The Region, Section or Branch should coordinate the ceremony with the OCEA Coordinator in ASCE's Media Relations Department.
 The Region, Section of Branch should invite the ASCE President and other ASCE leaders as appropriate.
 Additional bronze plaques may be ordered through the ASCE Media Relations Department.
 These plaques will be invoiced to the individual(s) ordering the plaques.

 ASCE annually recognizes an exemplary civil engineering project as the Outstanding Civil Engineering Achievement.
 Established in 1960, this prestigious award honors the project that best illustrates superior civil engineering skills and represents a significant contribution to civil engineering progress and society.
 Honoring an overall project rather than an individual, the award recognizes the contributions of many engineers.